This post may contain affiliate links. For more information, see the disclosures.

 I’ve presented several tools for planning your life, getting more organized, and just generally maximizing your life on Midlife Rambler.
-Here they are organized in one place so you can pick the area that speaks to you so you can create your amazing 2020!
+Here they are organized in one place so you can plan your amazing year!
 What will you be focusing on in the new year?

 How to Pick a Word of the Year

 I like to pick a "Word of the Year" rather than focusing on New Year's Resolutions.
 If you're interested in doing something similar, these posts can help.
 Plus, you can get a free downloadable workbook to help you find the perfect word of the year that's right for you along with a list of words to help you brainstorm ideas.

 Your “word of the year” provides an intentional framework for all your actions throughout the year by giving you a single word on which to focus that embodies the vision you have for your life.
 It’s your one word that provides a theme for your year; a map to guide all the actions you take.
 Here are some ideas on choosing the word that’s right for you this year and a printable workbook with a list of words to help you choose the word that’s right for you.
 (Updated for 2020!)